cabalmail/cabal-infra/docs/setup.md

 [Set up Terraform](./terraform.md).

 ## Domain registration

+NOTE: Domain registration is not free.
+You will need to provide a form of payment.

 You must register your desired domains (control and mail) with your chosen registrar.
 Cabalmail requires exactly one control domain and at least one mail domain.
 Registration requires an email address.
 You can use a temporary email account with any of the free providers for this address, and later, you can update the registration records with a self-hosted address once your hosting infrastructure is up and running.